shivkumar3020/eyerest30/README.md

 **Steps to Run**

-Download and unzip EyeRest30.zip from the releases folder on the bottom right of this page.
-Unzip the folder.
-Go to bin and run EyeRest30.exe.
-Click allow on any warnings.
+1. Download and unzip EyeRest30.zip from the releases folder on the bottom right.
+2. Unzip the folder.
+3. Go to bin and run EyeRest30.exe.
+4. Click allow on any warnings.